perltidy/perltidy/dev-bin/RandomTesting.md

 It reads its database, ```run_convergence_tests.pl.data```, and runs the latest version of perltidy on each case.
 This takes a little time because there are hundreds of cases in the database.
 The last line of the output will show "OK" if there are no problems.

+## Utility for stress testing with side comments

+Another type of test which has been useful is a side comment test.
+A script to do this type of test is

+ - side_comment_test.pl

+It works by taking an arbitrary perl script and first 'extruding' it into as many lines as possible.
+Then it adds side comments to each line (except where it does not make sense, such as here-doc targets and __END__ lines).
+If this introduces a new error message from perltidy then something may be wrong and needs to be investigated.
+Instructions for use are in the comments.
+This utility has helped locate several problems in the Tokenizer module.

 ## Additional scripts

 The files of parameters which are automatically are long and contain